 Getting kids back in school as soon as possible is a priority for everyone.
 Now that it’s becoming safer to gather once again so long as proper safety protocols are observed, we need to proceed with caution to reduce the possibility of new outbreaks while helping students succeed.

-Need storage for excess inventory and furniture so you can make space for social distancing on campus?
 Learn more about PODS moving and storage solutions for schools.